shahjui2000/CERN-HSF-Gsoc-20-Evaluation-Task/README.md

 # CNN
 PyKeras-TMVA, PyTorch, TMVA

-For pytorch, firrt converted root file to numpy array and saved it using the following python code lines:
+For pytorch, first converted root file to numpy array and saved it using the following python code lines:

 ##################################################################